 - Solution: use a product with hypo-allergenic ingredients.
 Many people have reactions to products that contain mineral oil or petroleum.

 - Problem: Swelling (extreme – some swelling is part of the normal healing process).
-Improper care/allergic reaction/depressed immune system (we can’t possibly cover the multiple factors that can cause this, due to ever body healing differently).
+Improper care/allergic reaction/depressed immune system (I can’t possibly cover the multiple factors that can cause this, due to everybody healing differently).

 - Solution: depending on the location of the tattoo, reduce the use of the body part.
 Wear loose clothing and/or shoes that keep the tattoo free from excess dirt, but allow the skin to breathe completely.
 DO NOT LEAVE TATTOOS COVERED, as the skin must breathe to heal!
+Keeping it covered can also trap bacteria and heat in your skin.
 Clean the tattoo according to the aftercare instructions provided.

 - Problem: Redness or irritation: Over-washing, not washing enough, or not enough aftercare being used.